The Seven Regions of Turkey Showcasing the Geographical Diversity

 • 95% sits on the western Asia Minor continent, and 5% is in southeast Europe.

 In 1941, the Turkish government classified the separate regions and officially divided them into 81 provinces.
 They didn’t just stick pins into maps, though.
-Much discussion went into each area’s topography, population, climate zones, and agricultural trade.
+Much discussion went into each area’s topography, population, climate zones, and agricultural trade when deciding what the main regions of Turkey should be.

 seven regions of turkey